 - Carrier Synchronizer - Compensates for the residual frequency offset and the phase offset

 - Preamble Detector - Detect location of the frame header

 - Frame Synchronizer - Aligns the frame boundaries at the known frame header

 - Data Decoding - Resolves the phase ambiguity caused by the Carrier Synchronizer, demodulates the signal, and decodes the text message

 The transmitter includes the Bit Generation subsystem, the QPSK Modulator block, and the Raised Cosine Transmit Filter block.
-The Bit Generation subsystem uses a MATLAB workspace variable as the payload of a frame, as shown in the following figure.
-Each frame contains 200 bits.
+The Bit Generation subsystem uses a MATLAB workspace variable as the payload of a frame, as shown in the figure below.
+Each frame contains 20 'Hello world ###' messages and a header.
 The first 26 bits are header bits, a 13-bit Barker code that has been oversampled by two.
-The Barker code is oversampled by two in order to generate precisely 13 QPSK symbols for later use in the Data Decoding subsystem.
+The Barker code is oversampled by two in order to generate precisely 13 QPSK symbols for later use in the Data Decoding subsystem of the receiver model.
 The remaining bits are the payload.
-The first 105 bits of the payload correspond to the ASCII representation of 'Hello world ###', where '###' is a repeating sequence of '000', '002', '003',..., '099'.
-The remaining payload bits are random bits.
-The payload is scrambled to guarantee a balanced distribution of zeros and ones for the timing recovery operation.
+The payload correspond to the ASCII representation of 'Hello world ###', where '###' is a repeating sequence of '000', '001', '002', ..., '099'.
+The payload is scrambled to guarantee a balanced distribution of zeros and ones for the timing recovery operation in the receiver model.
 The scrambled bits are modulated by the QPSK Modulator (with Gray mapping).
-The modulated symbols are upsampled by four by the Raised Cosine Transmit Filter with a rolloff factor 0.5.
-The output rate of the Raised Cosine Filter is set to 200k samples/second.
+The modulated symbols are upsampled by two by the Raised Cosine Transmit Filter with a roll-off factor 0.5.
+The symbol rate of the transmitter system is 50k symbols per second, and the sample rate after the Raised Cosine Transmit Filter is 100k samples per second.

 AWGN Channel with Frequency Offset and Variable Delay